kaimi2007/nova/doc/source/devref/filter_scheduler.rst

 * |TypeAffinityFilter| - Only passes hosts that are not already running an instance of the requested type.
 * |AggregateTypeAffinityFilter| - limits instance_type by aggregate.
+* |GroupAntiAffinityFilter| - ensures that each instance in group is on a different host.
+* |AggregateMultiTenancyIsolation| - isolate tenants in specific aggregates.

 Now we can focus on these standard filter classes in details.
 I will pass the simplest ones, such as |AllHostsFilter|, |CoreFilter| and |RamFilter| are,